Councilmembers criticize judge’s ruling to subpoena protest recordings

 González said the council was considering a resolution “to reiterate our commitment to free and unfettered access for the media” and will be talking to the council’s law department about legislative and legal options.

-“It’s a real threat to the integrity of the media,” Gonzalez said, “and I take that threat really seriously.”
+“It’s a real threat to the integrity of the media,” González said, “and I take that threat really seriously.”